suryansh2020/TrafficData/post1/README.rst

 What does the data look like?
 -----------------------------

+* pair_id
-pair_id; Identifies a pair of bluetooth sensors in a certain direction insert_time; The time at which the measurement was made travel_time; The time in seconds it takes for cars to travel the
+  - Identifies a pair of bluetooth sensors in a certain direction
+* insert_time
+  - The time at which the measurement was made
+* travel_time
-             road segment between the two sensors
+  - The time in seconds it takes for cars to travel the road segment between the two sensors

 How can this be figured out?
 ----------------------------